 The blade server supports a horizontal-combination-form-factor (CFFh) expansion card.
 The following illustration shows how to install a CFFh expansion card.

-Attention: Before you install one of the following CFFh expansion cards in the blade server, make sure the PCle speed is set to Gen1.
-You can configure the PCle speed in the Setup utility by selecting System Settings and Devices and I/O Ports.
+Attention: If the expansion card is not running at the speed supported by the card, you can change the maximum speed of the PCIe bus in the Setup Utility by selecting System Settings and Devices and I/O Ports.